mrTimofey/vue-admin/docs/placeholders.md

 There are some places where you can use a string templates with placeholders.

-Each placeholder is a template part with mustache-like entries that can be replaced with some values from a provided object.
+Each placeholder is a template part with mustache-like entries similar to Vue.js that can be dynamically replaced with some values from a provided object.

 These entries looks like this:
 `{{ field [| filter | filterWithArgs(arg1, arg2)] [|| default value ]}}`